teddy-ambona/financial-data-api/terraform/README.md

 [mfa]
 aws_access_key_id=<your access key id>
 aws_secret_access_key=<your secret access key>
-aws_session_token=<your session token>****
+aws_session_token=<your session token>
 ```

->Good to know: I personally use the [aws-mfa](https://github.com/broamski/aws-mfa) tool that automates the painful and clunky process of obtaining temporary credentials from the AWS Security Token Service and updating your AWS Credentials.
+> Pro tip: I personally use the [aws-mfa](https://github.com/broamski/aws-mfa) tool that automates the painful and clunky process of obtaining temporary credentials from the AWS Security Token Service and updating your AWS Credentials.

 ### C - Create VPC